MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-109.md

 # Customer - Summary Aging Simp. (report)

+> [!NOTE]
-This is a legacy version of an accounts receivables aging report.
+> This is a legacy version of an accounts receivables aging report.
 We recommend you use the **Aged Accounts Receivables** report instead.

-For more information, see [About *Aged Accounts Receivables*](../reports/report-120.md)
+For more information, see [About *Aged Accounts Receivables*](../reports/report-120.md).

 ## Try the report